shamsy-hassan/python-p3-instance-methods/README.md

 ## The Behavior of Objects

-Objects on their own don't do very much.
+Objects on their own don't d o very much.
 In order to see the behavior of an object, we need to interact with it to elicit a response.
 There are certain strategies for interacting with objects that allow us to access their data and functionality from the outside.